Galaxy Note Guides (AllAboutGalaxyNote.com) is a resource centre for all Samsung Galaxy Note users.

 The post How to use Samsung DeX for PC with Galaxy Note 10 and Galaxy Note 10+? appeared first on Galaxy Note Tips & Tricks.

-Galaxy Note 10 Clear View cover (S -View cover) allows you to answer calls, control music playing, and check notifications on Galaxy Note 10 and Galaxy Note 10+ without opening the cover.
+Galaxy Note 10 Clear View cover (S-View cover) allows you to answer calls, control music playing, and check notifications on Galaxy Note 10 and Galaxy Note 10+ without opening the cover.

 The new S View window makes the cover substantially different from previous generations of clear view (S View) covers.

-This Galaxy Note 10 guide explains how to change the text orientation in the new S View window and how to use the always-on display (AOD) with Galaxy Note 10 clear view cover.
+This Galaxy Note 10 guide explains how to change the text orientation in the new S View window and how to use the always-on display (AOD) with the Galaxy Note 10 clear view cover.
 A quick review of the clear view (S View) cover is also included.

 A short-history of Samsung’s clear view cover and S View cover